 This notice contains important information about the plan and your rights under ERISA, which should be read and retained for future reference.
 Duke reserves the right at any time to change, amend or terminate any benefit plan or program, or the eligibility under the plan.

-This is a summary of the annual report for The Duke University Faculty and Staff Retirement Plan, EIN 56-0532129, Plan No. 001, for period January 01, 2018 through December 31, 2018.
-The annual report has been filed with the Employee Benefits Security Administration, U.S. Department of Labor, as required under the Employee Retirement Income Security Act of 1974 (ERISA).
+This is a summary of the annual report for Duke University Faculty and Staff Retirement Plan (Employer Identification Number 56-0532129, Plan Number 001) for the plan year January 1, 2022 through December 31, 2022.
+The annual report has been filed with the Employee Benefits Security Administration, as required under the Employee Retirement Income Security Act of 1974 (ERISA).

 Basic Financial Statement

-Benefits under the plan are provided by insurance and a trust fund.
-Plan expenses were $452,368,574.
-These expenses included $2,114,906 in administrative expenses, $450,238,412 in benefits paid to participants and beneficiaries, and $15,256 in other expenses.
-A total of 63,899 persons were participants in or beneficiaries of the plan at the end of the plan year, although not all of these persons had yet earned the right to receive benefits.
+Benefits under the plan are provided by insurance contracts and a trust fund.
+Plan expenses were $423,362,885.
+These expenses included $3,100,569 in administrative expenses and $420,132,978 in benefits paid to participants and beneficiaries, and $129,338 in certain deemed and/or corrective distributions.
+A total of 65,673 persons were participants in or beneficiaries of the plan at the end of the plan year, although not all of these persons had yet earned the right to receive benefits.

 You have the right to receive a copy of the full annual report, or any part thereof, on request.
 The items listed below are included in that report: